johanna-herrmann/files-crud-documentation/web/docs/permissions.md

 ## Notation

 ### rwx equivalent
-Permissions can be specified using a `crud`-syntax similar to unix's `rwx` syntax.
+Permissions can be specified using a `crud`-syntax similar to unix's `rwx`-syntax.

 The first four letters specify the permissions for the owner, the second four letters specify the permissions for any other logged-in user